 Gavin is Director of Development and Alumni Relations at the University of Bath.
 He is responsible for the university’s philanthropic fundraising and alumni relations activities.
 A graduate of the University of Oxford with an MA in Literae Humaniores, he began his fundraising career at his college, Lincoln, then joined the University of Warwick to lead the development and alumni relations activities of the then recently established Warwick Medical School.

 Professor Paul Olomolaiye

-Paul is a Professor of Construction Engineering and Management at UWE and currently Pro Vice-Chancellor and Executive Dean of the Faculty of Environment and Technology He holds a PhD from Loughborough University in Civil Engineering and widely published with over 200 journal and conference publications and authorship of 2 major books on Construction Productivity and Stakeholder Management.
-Paul is passionate about the experiences of staff and students of my 6000 strong faculty which spans Architecture, Engineering, Computer Science and the Environment.
+Paul is a Professor of Construction Engineering and Management at UWE and currently Pro Vice-Chancellor and Executive Dean of the Faculty of Environment and Technology.
+He holds a PhD from Loughborough University in Civil Engineering and is widely published with over 200 journal and conference publications and authorship of 2 major books on Construction Productivity and Stakeholder Management.
+Paul is passionate about the experiences of staff and students of his 6000 strong faculty which spans Architecture, Engineering, Computer Science and the Environment.
 He describes his faculty as a large ‘academic space’ for world-class education and research based on cross-subject collaborations and full engagement with the industries that we serve.
-Paul is happily married with 3 grown-up children and active in the community in various charitable activities and organisations.
+Paul is happily married with three grown-up children and is active in the community in various charitable activities and organisations.

 Mr Martin Bloomfield